Gemista (pronounced as yeh-mee-STAH), are Greek stuffed tomatoes and peppers filled with rice and herbs, baked with potatoes, in a tomato sauce.

 - 2 cups tomato pulp, puréed (divided)

 - ½ cup parsley, finely copped

-- 4 medium potatoes cut into thin wedges (about 8 pieces)
+- 3 large potatoes cut into thin wedges (about 8 pieces)

 - Salt, pepper, oregano

-- Heat the olive oil in a non-stick frying pan and sauté the onions until translucent.
+- Heat the olive oil in a non-stick frying pan and sauté the onion until translucent.
 Add the garlic and sauté it for a few seconds.
-Add the rice and mix until it is wet.
+Add the rice (about 1 1/2 heaped tablespoons for each vegetable) and mix until it is wet.
 Add the wine and cook for a few minutes until the alcohol evaporates.